warshallrho/VAT-Mart/code/README.md

 # Experiments
 This folder includes the codebase for VAT-Mart project.
-We use the experiments for the task `push door` as an example, and the scripts for other tasks are similar.

 ## Before start
 To train the models, please first go to the `../data` folder and download the pre-processed SAPIEN dataset for VAT-Mart.